Part of my investment strategy is index investing. I index part of our portfolio to:

 Diversification is great but it comes at a cost unless you put your ETFs in the right location.
 This is because many countries levy taxes on ETF distributions paid to foreign investors.
 You can read more here.
 Here is a summary of what I’ve learned and how I try and manage my portfolio to keep taxes in check.

-2. Canadian ETF that holds US stocks, example: Vanguard MSCI U.S. Broad Market (VUS)
+2. Canadian ETF that holds US stocks: Vanguard VUS

-3. US ETF that holds US stocks, example: Vanguard Total Stock Market (VTI)
+3. US ETF that holds US stocks: Vanguard VTI

 Here are some of my favourite ETF products.

-Canadian Fixed-Income – own in RRSP or TFSA
+Canadian Fixed-Income – suggest to own in RRSP or TFSA

-Canadian Equity & Dividend Equity – own in RRSP or TFSA
+Canadian Equity – suggest to own in RRSP or TFSA

-U.S. & International Equity – own in RRSP
+U.S. & International Equity – suggest to own in RRSP